mptrsen/Orthograph/README.md

 The main output directory contains two report tables after running
 orthograph-reporter:

-- homologous_transcripts.txt: a tabular listing of all transcripts that would be assigned to each COG as orthologous, _irrespective_ of whether they overlap with other transcripts (i.e., may be paralogous copies).
+- best-reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion, _irrespective_ of whether they overlap with other sequences.
 It is structured as follows (tab-separated):
   - the COG ID
   - transcript ID
   - start on the transcript
   - end on the transcript
   - HMM score
+  - HMM e-value

+- non-overlapping-best-reciprocal-hits.txt: a tabular listing of all sequences (sections) that fulfilled the BRH criterion but do _not_ overlap with other hits on transcript level.
+They may overlap on HMM level, though (paralogous copies perhaps).
+Its structure is identical to the one of best-reciprocal-hits.txt (see above).

-- non_redundant_orthologous_transcripts.txt: a tabular listing of all transcripts that were eventually mapped to each COG.
-These do not overlap and there are aa and nt output files for them.
+- summary.txt: a tabular listing of all transcripts that were eventually mapped to each COG.
+These do not overlap, fulfill all other criteria (length, number of mismatches and there are aa and nt output files for them.

 ## 12. Optional: Summarize output